 Making Sense of the Fine Details

 If you are facing a situation similar to that posed in the question addressed to USA Today, you are probably already in the thick of it when it comes to complicated legalese and SSD benefit paperwork.
-Rather than trying to sort through it all on your own, and risk collecting less monthly benefits than to which you are entitled, allow Disability Action Advocates and our Las Vegas Social Security disability attorneys to manage your case or claim.
+Rather than trying to sort through it all on your own, and risk collecting less monthly benefits than to which you are entitled, allow Disability Action Advocates and our Las Vegas Social Security disability representatives to manage your case or claim.
 We bring 20+ years of SSD law experience to each case and handle it as if we are representing a close friend, for in many ways we are.

 Call toll free (888) 421-8705 to schedule a free consultation today.